howerj/bit-serial/readme.md

 * flg   = flags register
 * N     = bit width, which is 16.

-Notice that the when the indirect flag is *not* set that the top bits will be anded with '0xF' and not '0x0'.

 The number of cycles an instruction takes to complete depends on whether it performs an indirection, or in the case of GET/SET it depends if it it setting the program counter (2 cycles only) or the flags register (3 cycles), or performing